Support Page Content

 Federal law requires students to maintain Satisfactory Academic Progress (SAP) as a requirement for financial aid.

-Students are measured by three criteria; all criteria must be met.
+Students SAP status is measured in areas and all areas must be met.

 Minimum Cumulative GPA Standard